-Over the last year of blogging I have learned many things.
+Over the last year of blogging, I’ve learned about many things.
 One of those things is spoon theory.
-Spoon theory was first described in a 2003 essay by Christine Miserandino, who had used the metaphor to describe to a friend what it felt like to have an invisible illness (in her case, lupus).
+Spoon theory was created by Christine Miserandino, In a 2003 essay, she described using the metaphor to describe to a friend what it felt like to have a chronic invisible illness (in her case, lupus).
 She and her friend were in a restaurant at the time, and a spoon was easily available to use as a metaphor.

-I like how individualized spoon theory is.
+I also like how individualized spoon theory is.
 There’s no standard that applies to everyone, and it’s just as easily applied to physical and mental illnesses, or a combination of both.
 What I think is most important is that we be realistic in evaluating both our daily spoon allotment and the spoon requirements of different tasks.
 We need to challenge the “shoulds” that hold us to unreasonable standards, whether those standards involve comparisons to others or comparisons to ourselves when we are feeling well.

 Is the spoon theory something that resonates with you?
 How do you apply it to your life/illness?

 You may also be interested in a more recent post I did on fork theory for mental illness and how it relates to spoon theory.